tc3-japan/web-scraper/web-scraper-server/README.md

 the `proxy_server` must be a vaild value, other values can be default value

+- you also can load external tactic config file when run, just like this

+  `java -DtacticsFile=tactic.yaml -jar ./build/libs/web-scraper-server-0.0.1.jar  --rest`

+  note :  `-DtacticsFile=tactic.yaml ` must be before `-jar`

 ### arguments

 Values could be configured by providing arguments: